Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 1. To be able to see an overview of the stores performance.
 2. To be able to see daily sales.
 3. To be able to easily see what products need re-stocking.
-4. To be able to manually adjust and manage stock, editing prices and descriptions.
+4. To be able to manually adjust and manage stock.
 5. To be able to add new products to the store.

 As an administrator for the site I would like: